doritoes/ipdice.com/1_Prerequisites.md

 # Prerequisites
+This lab is written for a Windows 11 system.

 Required knowledge and understanding
 - Cloud Computing basics and what AWS is (Free Udemy course [link](https://www.udemy.com/course/introduction-to-aws-cloud-computing/))
 - What container computing is